einarwh/escher-workshop-js/README.md

 }
 ```

-Note: The syntax `(box) => { ... }` creates an anonymous picture function as the result of the `turn` function.
-Since all the picture transformations need to return a picture, you'll be creating many such anonymous functions.
+> The syntax `(box) => { ... }` creates an anonymous picture function as the result of the `turn` function.
+Since all the picture transformations need to return a picture, you'll be creating such anonymous functions for each transformation.
+Treating functions like data in this way is what makes the picture transformations higher order functions.

 That's the basic skeleton in place.
 But how do you turn the box?
 Well, first off, you don't really turn the box.
 That is, you don't mutate the box you're given.
 You create _another_ box that is turned when compared to the original.
 You'll want the `a` vector of the new box to point to the bottom right corner of the original box.
 (You can create that vector by adding the original `a` vector and the original `b` vector together.)
 The `b` vector needs to point straight up, just like the original `c` vector.
 And finally, the `c` vector should point to the left, in the exact opposite direction as the original `b` vector.